 I'm hoping my husband's great uncle will like these scones.
 He's a diabetic and is always watching his sugar.

-It’s great that you don’t have to give up sweet treats just because sugar is off limits!
-There are plenty of sugar free recipes out there made with natural based alternative sweeteners like these scones and the ones at Drop the Sugar!
+It's great that you don't have to give up sweet treats just because sugar is off limits!
+There are plenty of sugar free recipes out there made with natural based alternative sweeteners like these scones!

 The rest of the batch will make tasty morning treats for me at work.
 I'm always looking for a snack a few hours into the work day.

-Although these were the first batch of scones I’ve ever made, they came out pretty darn good.
-I’ll have to plan on some new flavors for the fall.
-Maybe a batch of cranberry ones like the one’s over at Drop The Sugar.
+Although these were the first batch of scones I've ever made, they came out pretty darn good.
+But I've also tried a recipe for keto cranberry scones from a cookbook that were awesome too.

 I've got tons more low carb blueberry recipes on the collection I put together here.
 There's 21 low carb blueberry recipes there so you'll be sure to find one you like.